Gouda cheese is a hard cheese made from whole cow’s milk.

 Bel Paese, Edam, Muenster.
 Gouda, however is widely available and quite affordable, so any place that doesn’t have it probably won’t have any of these, either.

 About 46% fat content, depending on producer.

-Can be frozen, but best used for cooking afterward as it will be crumbly.
+Gouda can be frozen, but best used for cooking after thawing as it will be crumbly.

-Gouda Cheese is named after the Dutch city of Gouda in the province of Zuid-Holland (South Holland), 24km from Rotterdam.
+Gouda cheese is named after the Dutch city of Gouda in the province of Zuid-Holland (South Holland), 24 km (15 miles) from Rotterdam.
 Gouda became a city in 1272, receiving a charter from Count Floris the Fifth.

 The philosopher Desiderius Erasmus was born in and lived in Gouda in the 1500s.

-Gouda used to be wrapped in red cloth to identify it.
-Now, it is wrapped in red wax or cellophane.
+Gouda cheese used to be wrapped in red cloth to identify it.
+Now, it is wrapped in red wax or red cellophane.

 Gouda cheese is not related at all to the former state of Gouda in India, which in 1947 became part of the modern Indian state of West Bengal.